Sound Thinking

 Challenge # 3: Managing Money for Buys

-Undercover agents also need funds to make the purchases that will lead to arrests, which are another important element to keep track of.
+Undercover agents also need funds to make the purchases that will lead to arrests, which is another important element to keep track of.
 Agencies can get into a lot of trouble if money goes missing and they can’t account for it.
-For one thing, undercover agents and CIs get robbed frequently, since they’re, by definition, mixing with a criminal element.
+For one thing, undercover agents and CIs get robbed frequently, since they are, by definition, mixing with a criminal element.
 Also, sometimes planned buys just go wrong and the money is lost.
 It’s important for the agency to have the accountability that comes with documenting all financial transactions related to the investigation.

 Challenge # 4: Dealers Back on the Street After Short Time in Jail